Tramonto/tramonto.github.io/pages/developer_physics.md

 1. Choose an identifier for the new continuation method.
 Set it in dft_globals_const.h.
 Set up switches to reference the new identifier in the four routines in dft_plugin_user_continue.c.
 2. Implement code to perform the four functions in dft_plugin_user_continue.c.
 3.  call functions to recalculate thermodynamics, stencils, or external fields if necessary.
-Note these functions are most likely already available so refer to the routine adjust_dep_params() found in dft_switch_continuation.c for reference.
+Note these functions are most likely already available so refer to dft_switch_continuation.c and dft_archived_continue.c for reference
-4.  adjust header files manually or run the makeheaders utility prior to rebuilding code.
+4. Run makeheaders prior to rebuilding code.

 Additional guidance on parameters can be found at the top of dft_plugin_user_continue.c.